Emmy123222/Genun-API/README.md

 ## Project Description
-This is the  API side of the Genun-system that provides authenticity and verification to products created by manufacturers from diverese sector.
+This is the  API side of the PoOs system that provides authenticity and verification to products created by manufacturers from diverese sector.

 ## Features
 List of key features or functionalities of the API.